numediaweb/wpf/README.md

 This theme is aimed to be used by both advanced developers (with knowledge of tools like; NodeJs, Grunt, Bower, SASS..) and also beginners on WordPress theme developpement.

 #### Begginers (no knowledge of NodeJs, Grunt, SASS..)

-Download the compiled zip file and start creating your theme the usual way.
+Download the [release zip](https://github.com/numediaweb/wpf/releases) file, uncompress it into a your WordPress themes directory and start creating your theme the usual way.
 Further details in the "Theme structure" section bellow.

 #### Developpers

+Clone this repo into your theme folder : `git clone https://github.com/numediaweb/wpf.git`.

-The theme contains a ".src" folder (due to how WordPresss works, we made this sub directory to prevent spoiling the root folder with "developpement" source code), use it to add your SASS, JS, images..
+The theme contains a ".src" folder, use it to add your SASS, JS, images..
 Things you will be generating using Grunt tasks.

+> Due to how WordPresss works, we made this sub directory to prevent spoiling the root folder with "developpement" source code.

 ## Theme structure